tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/06-configuration.md

 ---
 title: Configuration
-description: "Tempest takes a unique approach at configuration, which provides an excellent developer experience due to its inherent support from code editors."
+description: "Tempest takes a unique approach at configuration, providing an excellent developer experience due to its inherent support from code editors."
 ---

 ## Overview

 Within Tempest, configuration is represented by objects.
 This allows code editors to provide static insights and autocompletion during edition, resulting in an unmatched developer experience.

-Even though Tempest is designed to use as little configuration as possible, many configuration classes are available.
-This way, when fine-grained control over a specific part of the framework is needed, the default configuration can be overwritten.
+Even though the framework is designed to use as little configuration as possible, many configuration classes are available.
+When fine-grained control over a specific part of the framework is needed, the default configuration can be overwritten.

 ## Configuration files